-The Town name was selected as a necessity to identify the very fast growing settlement which had become the administrative and commercial centre for the other satellite mining settlements established on the Goldfields in the district.
+The Town name was selected as a necessity to identify the very fast growing settlement which had become the judicial, administrative and commercial centre for the other satellite mining settlements established on the Goldfields in the district.
 One of which included Bald Hills, later on briefly known as Forbes until the error was realised and finally as Hill End and could possibly explain why Tambaroora was gazetted as a Town and Hill End only ever a Village.
 For a short period of time the Town was referred to as Tambaroora Proper to distinguish it from the area name.